CostasChaitas/DistributedGeobroker/README.md

-## Measuring requests per second
+## Load balancer
-In order to distribute the load between the servers/nodes, a load balancer can be userd :
+In order to distribute the load between the servers/nodes, a load balΩ
 * haproxy - fast and reliable http reverse proxy and load balancer,

 Simple configuration for haproxy daemon can be found in resources dir.
 Run it with: